-No. Priority Areas Finding Rating Current Recommendation Responsible Officer Progress to Date 1 Backups HIGH S c ore 1.5 Two backup technologies are used The backup runs daily Monday to Friday and are stored on a share on the NSC-HYPERV physical server.
+No. Priority Areas Finding Rating Current Recommendation Responsible Officer Progress to Date 1 Backups HIGH Score 1.5 Two backup technologies are used The backup runs daily Monday to Friday and are stored on a share on the NSC-HYPERV physical server.
 A retention period for NSC-DATABASE could not be documented.
 A backup exists on the NSC-FILE virtual server and NSC-TS physical server.
 This backup runs daily Monday to Sunday at 9PM.
 A retention period of 7 days exists for NSC-TS and 28 days for NSC-DATABASE.
 These are stored onsite in a fire proof safe right next to the server room.
 Once a week the hard drives are taken offsite by staff.
 Notifications are emailed to the ICT shared mailbox.
-Focus Networks could not confirm failures for the past month. scheduled Disaster recovery testing Executive Manager Corporate Services Now utilising Acronis, taking multiple daily snapshots as well as offsite backups.
+Focus Networks could not confirm failures for the past month.
+An onsite and offsite backup and recovery solution should be kept as simple as possible and include the following.
+Onsite and offsite retention of backups Minimum hourly snapshots Hourly dailey, weekly, monthly and annual retention periods Regular recovery testing Daly backup notifications It is important to do regular scheduled Disaster recovery testing to ensure all is working as intended.
+Executive Manager Corporate Services Now utilising Acronis, taking multiple daily snapshots as well as offsite backups.
 2 Internet Gateway HIGH S c ore 1.5 Current firewall offers protection for less than 1% of these vulnerabilities.
 A Juniper device managed by Telstra is a basic router that offers no security services for Website Content Filtering, Gateway Anti-Virus or Gateway Anti-Spyware (also referred to as Deep Packet Inspection).
 These security services are supposed to be the first line of defence for incoming Internet traffic.
 It is imperative that a deep packet scanning corporate firewall be utilised at all sites for both unencrypted and encrypted traffic providing protection from Internet attacks and misbehaving users.
 As of today, known virus, intrusion and spyware vulnerabilities are numbered at over 31,000.
 Executive Manager Corporate Services Hardware based deep packet scanning corporate firewall has been implemented via a Fortigate router.
 This has also allowed us to better manage and monitor our network and circumvent the complications and delays brought about by